GhostDevelopment69/REHTMLProject/README.md

-# htmlreproject.github.io
+# REHTMLProject
 HTML Semester 1 Real Estate Project

 THIS IS NOT A REAL ESTATE WEBSITE BUT JUST A PROJECT TO PASS A CLASS IT WONT LEAD ANYWHERE AND EVERYTHING ON IT IS NOT REAL

-THE URL FOR THIS WEBSITE IS: https://ghostdevelopment69.github.io/htmlreproject.github.io/
+THE URL FOR THIS WEBSITE IS: https://ghostdevelopment69.github.io/REHTMLProject

+THANK YOU FOR READING